nilsteampassnet/nilsteampassnet/administration/_posts/2013-11-30-2-Factors-authentication.md

 ---
 layout: post
-title: 		2-Factors authentication
+title: "2-Factors authentication"
 category: administration
 tags: authentication
+published: true
 ---

 <p class="message">
     This page describes how to use 2-Factors authentication from Google.